This post may contain affiliate links. Please read our disclosure policy.

 2. Peel and core the apples.
 If you’re handy enough with an apple peeler, that will definitely help speed the process along.
 Unfortunately, I have never been clever enough to figure out how to use mine (true story) so I stick to my favorite paring knife.
 Peel, core, and then slice the peeled apples.

-4. Bring liquid to a boil, reduce heat, and cover.
+4. Bring the liquid to a boil, reduce heat, and cover.
 Now the hard part is over (since, you know, that was super hard).
 Allow the apples to cook for approximately 25-30 minutes.
 Your apples should be broken up, but partially intact, and very soft.
-Remove those sweet apples from heat.
+Remove those sweet apples from the heat.

-Once your apples have cooked, now it’s time to decide- will you enjoy chunky or smooth applesauce?
+5. Mash into applesauce.
+Now it’s time to decide- will you enjoy chunky or smooth applesauce?
 Fortunately, there is no wrong answer here.
 All applesauce is good applesauce.
 The desired consistency is entirely your own.
+To make a chunkier sauce, I recommend using a potato masher.
+For smoother one, you’ll want to process in a food processor, blender, or use an immersion blender.

 Overhead image of three small bowls filled with homemade applesauce garnished with ground cinnamon and two whole cinnamon sticks with halved apples in the background.

 In other words, enjoy this perfectly spiced applesauce on, with, or in just about everything.
+But…especially ice cream.

 Overhead image of three small bowls filled with homemade applesauce garnished with ground cinnamon and two whole cinnamon sticks.